jassmineliu/GWCAI/README.md

 # GWCAI.github.io
 A website about how AI is used in social media.
-My entry for Girls Who Code's Humanize AI Challenge
+Winning entry for Girls Who Code's Humanize AI Challenge.